GerritCodeReview/plugins_metrics-reporter-cloudwatch/src/main/resources/Documentation/config.md

 In case of invalid pattern, the plugin will fail to load and the relevant error will be logged in the _error_log_ file.

+* `plugin.@PLUGIN@.reportRawCountValue` (Optional): Will report the raw value of count metrics instead of reporting only the count difference since the last report.

+   * Type: Boolean
+   * Default: false
+   * Example: true